pellcorp/creality/k1/readme.md

 ## Klipper

-We are using my fork of klipper, which is mainline klipper, a fix for a temp sensor on the k1 and and a time out fix for bltouch, crtouch and microprobe to the mcu.cfg file.
+We are using my fork of klipper, which is mainline klipper, a fix for a temp sensor on the k1 and and a time out fix for bltouch, crtouch and microprobe to the mcu.py file.

 ## MCU Firmware